 Well-baby exam: What to expect during routine checkups

-Well-baby exams, or regular checkups, are an important way to monitor your baby's growth and development.
-These exams also provide an opportunity to develop a relationship with your baby's doctor.
+Well-baby exams are an important way to monitor your baby's growth and development and check for serious problems.
+These regular checkups also provide an opportunity to develop a relationship with your baby's doctor.

-Your baby's doctor will likely recommend the first well-baby exam within three to five days after birth, or shortly after you're discharged from the hospital.
-Additional well-baby exams will be needed every few weeks and, later, months for the first year.
-In some cases, the baby's doctor might want more frequent checkups.
+Your baby's doctor will likely recommend the first well-baby exam within three to five days after birth.
+Additional well-baby exams will be needed every few weeks and, later, every few months for the first year.
+In some cases, the doctor might want more-frequent checkups.
 Here's what's on the agenda during these exams.

 Your baby's measurements

 A well-baby exam usually begins with measurements.
-You'll need to undress your baby so he or she can be accurately weighed on an infant scale.
+You'll need to undress your baby so he or she can be weighed on an infant scale.
 Length will be measured by placing your baby on a flat surface and stretching his or her legs out.
-A special tape will be used to measure his or her head circumference.
+Special tape will be used to measure his or her head circumference.

-The measurements will be plotted on a growth chart to determine your baby's growth curve.
-This will help determine if your baby is growing normally and show how his or her growth compares to other children of the same age.
+The measurements will be plotted on a growth chart to create your baby's growth curve.
+This will help determine if your baby is growing normally and show how his or her growth compares with other children's growth of the same age.

 Head-to-toe physical exam